-- Are competent teachers in the fields of Early Childhood Education, Reading Education, and Elementary Education; - Are prepared for professional careers in preschools, kindergartens, and elementary schools; - 3.
-View the profession of education as being influential in the advancement of humankind; - Are compassionate, understanding, and have as their primary goal to help children and youth develop into citizens who will promote human advancement.
+- 1. Are competent teachers in the fields of Early Childhood Education and Elementary Education: - 2.
+Are prepared for careers in preschools, kindergartens, and elementary schools; - 3.
+View the profession of education as being influential in the advancement of humankind; - Are compassionate and understanding and have as their primary goal to help children and youth develop into citizens who will promote human advancement.

-Master of Science in Education Program Objectives
+Master of Science Program Objectives

-The master level programs in Elementary and Early Childhood Education, and Reading Education allow students to develop a mastery of structure, skills, concepts, ideas, values, facts, and methods of inquiry in their field of specialization.
-All programs are aligned with standards of specialized professional association and include academic, methodological, and clinical knowledge necessary for professional competence in the field.
+The master level programs in Elementary and Early Childhood Education, and Reading allow students to develop a mastery of structure, skills, concepts, ideas, values, facts, and methods of inquiry in their field of specialization.
+Based upon the guidelines and standards of specialized professional association, the specialty studies objectives chart the courses and experiences that include academic, methodological, and clinical knowledge necessary for professional competence in the field.
 Through the program, the student will develop competencies in the following:

-- Child development from birth to early adolescence with emphasis on the implications of the reading and learning processes. - Psychological and sociological concepts and generalizations dealing with the development of self-concept, group responsibility and relationships and reading ability. - Conduct action research projects designed to develop skills in observing, recording, and assessing children's behavior in order to plan an appropriate instructional program and learning environment. - 4.
-Design, implement, and evaluate curricula in the discipline, which provide content knowledge needed to teach listening, speaking, writing, and reading with an emphasis on language development; mathematics; physical sciences and health; social studies; and fine arts. - 5.
-Evaluate instructional methodologies for organizing, planning, and implementing physical education activities and safety practices.
-6. Research and evaluate current instructional - Research and evaluate current instructional approaches for enabling children to express themselves creatively in a variety of ways including the arts and communication skills. - Research and evaluate current instructional approaches for enhancing the critical thinking/reading ability of the learning in any content area. - Research and evaluate current instructional approaches for developing competence in facilitating independent learning and
+- Research the literature on child development from birth to early adolescence with emphasis upon the implications of the reading and learning processes for these ages. - Research the literature on the psychological and sociological concepts and generalizations dealing with the development of self-concept, group responsibility and relationships and reading ability. - Conduct action research projects designed to develop skills in observing, recording, and assessing children's behavior in order to plan an appropriate instructional program and learning environment.

-- decision- making skills in young children and early adolescence. - Conduct ethnological studies to examine characteristics of different learning environments appropriate for children from infancy through early adolescence. - 10.
-Demonstrate skills in the use of state and local resources and appropriate referral strategies. - 11.
-Design, implement, and evaluate appropriate curricula experiences working with parents and other adults in the home, school and community. - 12.
-Develop and evaluate administrative plans for the organization and administration of the pre- kindergarten program. - 13.
+- 4. Design, implement, and evaluate curricula in the disciplines, which provide content knowledge needed to teach listening, speaking, writing, and reading with an emphasis on language development. - Design, implement, and evaluate curricula in the disciplines, which provide content knowledge needed to teach mathematics. - Design, implement, and evaluate curricula in the disciplines, which provide content knowledge needed to teach physical sciences and health. - Design, implement, and evaluate curricula in disciplines, which provide content knowledge needed to teach social studies areas. - 8.
+Design, implement, and evaluate curricula in the disciplines, which provide content knowledge needed to teach fine arts. - Evaluate instructional methodologies for organizing, planning, and implementing physical education activities and safety practices. - Research and evaluate current instructional approaches for enabling children to express themselves creatively in a variety of ways including the Arts and communication skills. - Research and evaluate current instructional approaches for enhancing the critical thinking/reading ability of the learning in any content area. - 12.
+Research and evaluate current instructional approaches for developing competence in facilitating independent learning and decision- making skills in young children and early adolescence. - 13.
+Conduct ethnological studies to examine characteristics of different learning environments appropriate for children from infancy through early adolescence. - 14.
+Demonstrate skills in the use of state and local resources and appropriate referral strategies. - Design, implement, and evaluate appropriate curricula experiences working with parents and other adults in the home, school and community. - 16.
+Develop and evaluate administrative plans for the organization and administration of the pre- kindergarten program. - 17.
 Conduct diagnostic-prescriptive teaching.